unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 Historians resistant to Nazism who chose not to emigrate often dealt with the onslaught through an outward demeanor of conformity to the new regime -- an “unpolitical” affectation that was familiar to historians of the Rankean tradition.
 One educator modified the Nazi greeting to his students in thinly-veiled sarcasm as “Hail, you Ancient Germanic Tribesmen!”
 (Evans, “In Power” 266).
 Historians more often avoided controversial subjects and preferred instead to focus their energies on eras far removed from present politics (Schulze, 27).
 Prominent examples of this “inner emigration” included that of Friedrich Meinecke’s *The Rise of Historicism* and Gerhard Ritter’s books on Martin Luther and Frederick the Great, two figures exalted by the Nazis -- though Ritter in defiance formulated these works as repudiations of Nazi ideology (Sims, 257).
 As noted by the SS in 1938, the vast majority of historians continued their research unabated by political events, carrying on “compiling old scholarly encyclopedias” and delivering “new scholarly contributions to the illumination of individual epochs” (Evans, “In Power” 313).

 On the whole, therefore, efforts to Nazify the history profession were largely unsuccessful within the academic sphere.
 Nazi psuedotheories did not hold up to the methodological and theoretical rigor of professional historians.
 Even the *Historische Zeitschrift*, though compromised in some respects (publishing articles like those on the “Jewish Question”) continued to publish conventional articles untainted by Nazism.
 When the premier national, annual historical conference became dominated by committed Nazis, most historians simply did not attend any longer (313).
 Even those initially pleased with the new regime eventually became involved in conflict with local Nazi appointees or zealous student organizations.
 It is not always so clear where compliance ends and dissent begins.
 However, seen from outside of Germany, historical scholarship was nonetheless severely curtailed in areas that criticized far-right conceptions of history (Schulze, 29).

+---

+>"No one has repudiated German history more than the Nazi ideologists."
+>---K.F.
+Werner (Ayçoberry, 7)

+---

 ## Post-War Nazi Influences